Frequently Asked Questions

 Will my manuscript be used to train AI models?

 No. Submitted manuscripts are never added to any training corpus.
-The training corpus is exclusively the 23,000 publicly-available peer reviews scraped from open-review platforms.
+The training corpus is exclusively the 69,000 publicly-available peer reviews scraped from open-review platforms.
 Author manuscripts are stored encrypted, used only for the requested review, and excluded from the calibration pipeline.

 How is plagiarism and prior publication detected?

 Two layers run in parallel before any review agent.
-(1) Title and abstract similarity is checked against CrossRef, arXiv, medRxiv, bioRxiv, Unpaywall, and our 900,000-paper local FTS5 index.
+(1) Title and abstract similarity is checked against CrossRef, arXiv, medRxiv, bioRxiv, Unpaywall, and our 4.4-million-paper local FTS5 index.
 Hits above 60% word-overlap are flagged high-confidence.
-(2) The Originality agent compares full manuscript content against the same 900K-paper library plus the 250M-work OpenAlex graph.
+(2) The Originality agent compares full manuscript content against the same 4.4M-paper library plus the 250M-work OpenAlex graph.
 Both flags trigger a 30-second human editorial check before any desk-reject email is sent.

 What ethical standards apply to research?